 From 2008 to 2015, I served as Delaware’s poet laureate.
 As an advocate for arts-in-education, I visited classrooms, libraries and community centers across the state, and coordinated readings and conferences.
 The Delaware Writers Retreat, begun by Fleda Brown in 2002, was also a favorite project, bringing Delaware writers together who in turn volunteer hundreds of hours to community writing projects, groups and schools.

 I have two chapbooks: Your Heart and How It Works (2009), winner of the 2010 Global Filipino Literary Award; and Forage, (2011), winner of the Whitebird Chapbook Prize.
 I have contributed poems to The Rumpus, DIAGRAM, Kweli Journal, RHINO, Smartish Pace, Salt Hill, Vallum, Verse Daily and elsewhere.
 My work appears in collections such as Best New Poets, The Crafty Poet, More Challenges for the Delusional, and Book of Curses, a hybrid work from Asian American Literary Review–magic spells to call out Empire in the era of 45.

 In an interview at Connotation Press I talk about inspiration for my work.
 My local woods and watershed inspired “Brandywine Creek Preambles” for the Academy of American Poets project Imagine Our Parks with Poems.

 Recent honors include a a 2019 residency at Hedgebrook, a 2017 VONA Residency in Prose, a 2016 Mid-Atlantic Arts Foundation Creative Fellowship at the Virginia Center for the Creative Arts, a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship in fiction and the 2015 Westmoreland Poetry Award.
 “Limón Homage” was a finalist for RHINO POETRY‘s 2016 Founder’s Prize.
-My poems “Your Heart and How it Works” and “The Great Tree” were nominated for the Pushcart Prize by the editors of DIAGRAM and Wings Press.
+I have had two Pushcart Prize nominations by the editors of DIAGRAM and Wings Press.